Justin-Insight/whistlersrun.com/content/life-on-the-farm/_index.md

   enabled: true
   heading:
   body: >-
-    <p>It’s a good life here at Whistler’s Run!
+    <p style="text-align: center;max-width: 825px;margin: 0 auto;">It’s a good life here at Whistler’s Run!
 Don’t take our word for it—see
     for yourself.
 Boarders, add your photos to the page using #WhistlersRun on Instagram and Facebook.</p>
 cta_block: